w3c/ServiceWorker/explainer.md

 Note: if `e.respondWith()` isn't called when handling a connection in `/foo/barEventWorker.js`, it does not cascade to `/fooEventWorker.js`, it falls back to the browser's built-in network behavior.

 One more note: Last-registration wins.
-If two pages on a site are visited in order and both register an Evnet Worker for `"/*"` (or any other identical path), the second page visited will have its Event Worker installed.
+If two pages on a site are visited in order and both register an Event Worker for `"/*"` (or any other identical path), the second page visited will have its Event Worker installed.
 Only when the specified Event Worker scripts are identical byte-for-byte will there appear not to have been any change.
 In all other cases, the upgrade dance is performed (see below) and the last registration is now the effective one.

 #### Registrations Map Navigations, Documents Map Fetches

 It's important to understand that `navigator.registerEventWorker()` _only affects navigations_.
-Lets imagine for just a minute that we have a server that will hand back HTML or JSON for a given URL depending on whether the query parameter `?json=1` is included.
-Lets say this resource is hosted at `http://www.example.com/services/data`.
+Let's imagine for just a minute that we have a server that will hand back HTML or JSON for a given URL depending on whether the query parameter `?json=1` is included.
+Let's say this resource is hosted at `http://www.example.com/services/data`.

-Now, lets assume the page served by browsing to that URL is:
+Now, let's assume the page served by browsing to that URL is:

 ```html
 <!DOCTYPE html>